What property owners should know

 Step 3: Apply for a solar permit

-Development Services reviews project plans for compliance with local and state development codes.
-Depending on the project, different review groups may check each project, including:
+City permit bureaus review project plans for compliance with local and state development codes.
+Depending on the project, different review groups check each project.

 Step 5: Respond to corrections

 You may need to make corrections to the plans you submit.
-Click here to find out how to submit corrections correctly through the Single PDF Process.
+Visit the page, "How to Prepare and Submit Permit Application Corrections Electronically," to find out how to submit corrections correctly through the Single PDF Process.
 If minimal submittal requirements are not met, corrections will be rejected.

 Step 6: Pre-Issuance